Move forward with queries & visualizations

 Early on in your project, Text Search and Word Frequency queries can help you to organize your data into broad categories.
 For example, you could use a Text Search query to search for real estate development and automatically code all of the occurrences.

 As you move into more detailed coding and continue to organize or 'segment' your data by theme—queries and visualizations can help you to reassemble and examine the themes in ways that address your research question.
-For example, you may want to explore the co-occurrence of themes (show me content coded at development AND water quality).
+For example, you may want to explore the co-occurrence of themes (show me content coded to development AND water quality).

 Rather than being a one-step process, querying your coding is iterative—one query or visualization may lead to another as you dig deeper into your data.